Python code examples in Zaps

 ]

-If you need to do an API call to parse XML, you can combine this portion with the request
+If you need to make an API call to parse XML, you can combine this with the requests examples above:

 from xml.etree import ElementTree